raphael-group/CalicoST/README.md

 4. Handles normal cell admixture in SRT technologies hat are not single-cell resolution (e.g. 10x Genomics Visium) to infer more accurate allele-specific copy numbers and cancer clones.
 5. Simultaneously analyzes multiple regional or aligned SRT slices from the same tumor.

+# System requirements
+The package is tested on Linux operating systems.

 # Installation
 First setup a conda environment from the `environment.yml` file:
 ```